-Shih Tzus are the lap dogs that we’ve grown to love and adore.
-These dogs are playful and affectionate with a personality that’s hard to resist.
+Shih Tzus are playful and loving lap dogs with a personality that’s hard to resist.
 They can get along with almost every person.
-But because they’re toy dogs that love to lounge, owners may wonder if they’re actually smart dogs.
+But because they’re toy dogs that love to lounge around, owners may question just how smart Shih Tzus are.

 Shih Tzus are not the smartest dogs.
-According to pHD Stanley Coren, the Shih Tzu has the lowest degree of obedience & working intelligence.
-And out of 138 dogs, they’re ranked the 128th smartest dog breed out of 138 breeds.
-But while they aren’t the best with obedience training, what make Shih Tzus truly smart is their ability to adapt and understand human emotions.
+According to canine psychologist, Stanley Coren, the Shih Tzu has the lowest degree of “obedience & working intelligence.”
+In fact, they’re the 128th smartest dog breed out of 138 breeds.
+But while they aren’t the best with obedience training, what makes a Shih Tzu truly smart is their ability to adapt to the environment and understand human emotions.

-It’s not a secret: Shih Tzus may not be the most obedient dogs, or even the quickest learners.
-But even so, there’s more to dog intelligence than just obedience and work.
-Read on to discover why Shih Tzus are smarter than you think.
+It’s not a secret: Shih Tzus may not be the most obedient dogs – or even the quickest learners.
+But there is more to dog intelligence than just learning obedience commands.
+Read on to learn why Shih Tzus are a lot smarter than you think.